wood-j/clipboard-py/readme.md

 # Introduction

-This is an client&server for sharing clipboard between different computers which running client.
+This is a client&server for sharing clipboard between different computers which running client.

 Base on `Python3` and `WebSocket`.